Our Team

 Adoree is a nature and animal lover who grew up exploring in the mountains west of Boulder.
 She has spent a good part of her life traveling outside of the United States and worked on various permaculture and organic vegetable farms in Patagonia.
 She is passionate about inspiring others to grow their own food and to see the world.
 She’s bilingual (speaking both Spanish and English), a certified yoga instructor, has guided nature tours in New Zealand, and studied Nutrition and Food Science at Colorado State University.
 On weekends you will find her in the kitchen fermenting her latest harvest, rock climbing or in the mountains attempting to trail run.

-Courtlyn Carpenter, Boulder Garden Manager (she/her)
+Courtlyn Carpenter, Community Outreach Director (she/her)